 A possible clue to the modellers' error may lie in the study of hard shelled marine animals, such as the chambered nautilus which has been around for about 400 million years.
 If the amount of CO2 in today's sea water is doubled, it becomes too acid for such creatures to live.
 (That includes all molluscs and corals.)
 Something was different 100 million years ago, and the only reasonable possibility is the effect of living things.
 Can existing ocean life increase its metabolism of CO2 sufficiently to keep oceanic acidity low with higher atmospheric levels, even with a different ecology than that of today?
 Or, were effectively different species with different biochemistry doing the job 100 million years ago?
 Ice core studies suggest that biological adaptation to changing CO2 levels requires tens of thousands of years or more, so radiation of existing ocean species into new species may be required for a return to the past.

 It isn't the level of CO2 in the atmosphere that's important, it's the rate of change.
-And, it doesn't matter if cosmic-ray-initiated clouds turn out to be significant players in global temperature, they don't affect oceanic acidity.
+And, it doesn't matter if long shots such as cosmic-ray-initiated clouds turn out to be significant players in global temperature, they don't affect oceanic acidity.

 Our earth is warming up slowly on average.
 We must expect it to continue to warm up for a while.
-And, major global temperature variations, whether produced by greenhouse gases, cosmic rays, or other mechanisms affecting cloud cover, long predate anything we humans have been doing.
+And, major global temperature variations, whether produced by greenhouse gases, solar variations, or mechanisms affecting cloud cover, long predate anything we humans have been doing.
 It would be in accordance with facts for us to take sensible steps to adapt to a warmer world to come.
 On average, 3C warmer.

 Planning based on facts must provide for the displacement as refugees of about 1 million people globally per year for the foreseeable future, due to sea level rise.

-What about modellers' predictions of violent storms?
+What about claims of more violent storms?
 They may prove to be correct, but paleoclimate data provides a caution.
 Studies of coastal deposits caused by intense storm surges over the past few millenia show that temperature seems to not be the major factor in their frequency.
-Recent work of Donnelly and Woodruff (Nature, 24 May 2007) in particular suggests that intense hurricanes in the Atlantic Ocean in the past have been better predicted by El Niņo and the West African monsoon than by heat.
+Donnelly and Woodruff (Nature, 24 May 2007) in particular show that intense hurricanes in the Atlantic Ocean in the past have been better predicted by El Niņo and the West African monsoon than by heat.
 Their data accords with basic physics: hurricanes are powered by convection, and convection is driven by enthalpy difference.
 Absolute temperature affects enthalpy only to second order; an increase in global temperature of 1 C increases the energy available to drive storms by only 5%.

-We must ensure that our contribution to global warming is appreciably less than that to be expected by natural means.
-Given the huge effects of sea level rise on human affairs, and the catastrophic effects on all life on earth, including on us, if the rate of increase in acidity exceeds the ability of the ocean biome to adapt, the precautionary principle demands it.
+We should ensure that our contribution to global warming is less than that to be expected by natural means, given the huge effects of sea level rise on human affairs.
+But, the catastrophic effects on all life on earth, including on us, if the rate of increase in ocean acidity exceeds the ability of the ocean biome to adapt, demands use of the precautionary principle.

 other notes on physics